 In September 1957, Arkansas Governor Orval Faubus ordered the Arkansas National Guard to prevent the integration of Little Rock's Central High School by barring nine newly admitted Black students from entering the school building.
 In order to compel the school's integration, President Dwight Eisenhower federalized the National Guard and ordered troops to escort the students into the school, but the students were still confronted by angry white crowds of students and adults.
-That group of Black students came to be known as the Little Rock Nine, and fourteen-year-old Carlotta Walls was the youngest among them.
+That group of Black students came to be known as the Little Rock Nine, and 14-year-old Carlotta Walls was the youngest among them.

 Carlotta Walls later described the integration experience as "painful" and recalled that Central High's white students fell into three groups: those who tormented her and the other Black students, those who sympathized with them, and those who silently ignored the way they were treated.

 Despite the open hostility that she encountered, young Carlotta Walls remained at Central throughout her high school years.
 On February 9, 1960, four weeks before graduation, a bomb exploded at her home.
 Carlotta, her mother, and her sister were at home but no one was injured by the blast.
 Police arrested and beat Carlotta Walls' father in unsuccessful efforts to coerce a confession.
 Police then arrested two young Black men, Herbert Monts, a family friend, and Maceo Binns, Jr. Carlotta Walls never believed either man was responsible, but both were convicted and sentenced to five years in prison.